lumc-sasc/wf-PHAVA/docs/USER_GUIDE.md

 ![Pipeline Overview](https://github.com/lumc-sasc/wf-PHAVA/blob/main/docs/Opzet_pipeline_algemeen.drawio.png)

 # Requirements
-Nextflow (23.10.1) and Singularity (3.8.6) are required to run this pipeline.
+Nextflow (>= 23.10.1) and Singularity (3.8.6) are used to run this pipeline.
 Both can be installed using Conda.
 To download Conda, follow this [tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Check that Conda is up-to-date.

 `conda --version`